 Until last year I ran a business selling seasonal items for the LDS market.
-I designed jewelry and clothing that I had manufactured overseas and then sold and shipped all over the world.
+I bought the cheapest card machine that I could find and designed jewelry and clothing that I had manufactured overseas and then sold and shipped all over the world.
 Business was very good, but because it was a church business, the busy times with the business matched exactly with the busy times in my own church-dominated schedule.
 For example, in January and February, I’d do about 70% of my sales — right at New Beginnings time.
 In May, it was last-minute camp preparations.
 In December, Christmas gifts.
 Working is good, and the money I was able to net and save paid for our children to go to college debt-free, two new cars, and several trips.
 But work, of course, takes time, and it brings with it its own stressors, and as has happened when I was RSP and Seminary teacher, I found I had to cut back my work schedule, which limited our family financially, to serve.
 I estimated once that the income I’ve lost from serving the church tops $200k — I’m talking real sales here that I had to forgo, not hypothetical “if I had been working” income.

 You may also know that I used to run a couple of very busy LDS lesson helps websites and jewelry stores.
 During the time I was YWP, President Nelson asked used to stop using the name Mormon, which caused branding issues for my websites.
 I was too busy with the calling and my personal life to do the work to start from scratch, and that coupled with my general discomfort with profiting from church business of any kind, I eventually donated some of my stores to a non-profit organization and then closed some others.